 Since emotions are often experienced (quite normally) as centred in the stomach area, and since stress switches down the digestive system, other effects such as diarrhoea and / or acid reflux indigestion, and even seriously unwanted weight gain (even obesity, over the longer term) may also predominate.
 We, or those around us, may also notice a decline in learning and retention of new information or essential skills.
 Thus, educational progress and workplace performance may decline to below-acceptable levels.
 Even worse, possibly, is the way in which being under stress makes us distant, abrupt, dismissive and emotionally dis-connected with others around us, whether they are loved-ones, clients, or work colleagues.
 Even panic attacks, and / or periods of very worrying, and often very frightening, psychological dissociation from one’s physical environment may be experienced, at varying levels of intensity.

 Perhaps the most immediately impacting effect, though, is a decreased ability to focus / concentrate, remember, analyse, and make good decisions.
 Why?
 Well, in a state of anxiety the body's stress response chemically limits our ability to "see" all of the options that may be available to us in any life or work situation.
 This applies whether we are trying to help someone with their homework, ride a bike through traffic, fly a jet airliner, negotiate an international business contract, sit a university final exam, teach a class, or solve a deep personal or relationship issue.
-Under stress we, therefore, invariably make poor personal or professional choices from the very limited range of options that we "see" at that stressful moment.
+When anxious and stressed we, therefore, invariably make poor personal or professional choices from the very limited range of options that we "see" at that stressful moment.

 But what does the medical world think about stress?